Commenter Jamie posted on The Saga of Miles’ Teeth, asking me the following:

 - I have not noticed an increase in plaque buildup anywhere since the removals.
 The removals have not caused problems for the lower carnassials.
 Thankfully Miles’ original love of chewing, and his original dental health given that interest have both remained just as strong as before.

-- Miles can eat anything and everything he did before.
+- Miles can eat and CHEW anything and everything he did before.

 - In Miles’ case, I do not regret opting for removal over a root canal on his upper left carnassial (a root canal was not an option for his upper right carnassial).